Surfing – A Healthy Stoke

 In general surfing is a lifestyle that we love and enjoy that keeps us fit, peaceful, satisfied(for the most part) and thankful for life’s gifts.
 It reminds us that we can always improve and yet we are always right where we are at.

 The I Ching cautions us to wait patiently for the appropriate time for speech or action.
 Power can make us eager and eagerness unbalances and can lead us into trouble.

-Keep paddling, listening, sharing and enjoy each ride.
+Keep paddling, listening and enjoy each ride.
 The best is yet to come!

 Local Breath Trainer, Surfer and Massage Therapist